-- a) Knitting is a fully observable, episodic, stochastic, static and exciting agent environment. - b) Procedural attachment is used in semantic networks. - c) Ontology is not a key component in simple-reflex agents. - d) Recall is an evaluation metric used in information retrieval that measures the proportion of returned documents that are truly relevant

-- e) Simulated annealing is a local search method. - f) Term Frequency (TF) defines the count of a term t in a collection of documents... - g) A common heuristic function for 8-puzzle game is Manhattan distance which is the sum of the distances of the tiles to their goal positions. - h) If both H1 and H2 are admissible heuristics for a problem and H2<H1, then H2 is a better heuristic. - i) An agent must think like a human in order to pass the Turing test.. - j) Iterative deepening search is optimal if step-costs is a constant, the search-space is finite and a goal exists.
+- a) Knitting is a fully observable, episodic, stochastic, static and exciting agent environment.
+ANSWER: False. not episodic, not stochastic - b) Procedural attachment is used in semantic networks.
+ANSWER: True . - c) Ontology is not a key component in simple-reflex agents.
+ANSWER: True. - d) Recall is an evaluation metric used in information retrieval that measures the proportion of returned documents that are truly relevant ANSWER: False.
+This is precision - e) Simulated annealing is a local search method.
+ANSWER: True - f) Term Frequency (TF) defines the count of a term t in a collection of documents.
+ANSWER: False.
+In a singe document. - g) A common heuristic function for 8-puzzle game is Manhattan distance which is the sum of the distances of the tiles to their goal positions.
+ANSWER: TRUE - h) If both H1 and H2 are admissible heuristics for a problem and H2 ANSWER: False - i) An agent must think like a human in order to pass the Turing test.
+ANSWER: False.
+It has to act like a human. - j) Iterative deepening search is optimal if step-costs is a constant, the search-space is finite and a goal exists.
+ANSWER: True .

-Problem 2 (15 pts, 3 pts each question)

-Choose the correct answers (one for each question) to the questions below.

-a) Suppose the following action schema in a planning system for 8-puzzle.
+Problem 2 (15 pts, 3 pts each question) Choose the correct answers (one for each question) to the questions below. a) Suppose the following action schema in a planning system for 8-puzzle.

-$Action(Slide(t,s_1,s_2),$

-PRECOND: $On(t,s_1) \land Tile(t) \land Blank(s_2) \land Adjacent(s_1,s_2)$ EFFECT: $On(t,s_2) \land Blank(s_1) \land \neg On(t,s_1) \land \neg Blank(s_2)$
+$Action(Slide(t, s_1, s_2), \\ PRECOND: On(t, s_1) \land Tile(t) \land Blank(s_2) \land Adjacent(s_1, s_2) \\ EFFECT: On(t, s_2) \land Blank(s_1) \land \neg On(t, s_1) \land \neg Blank(s_2))$